PLEASE NOTE: This site is an archival resource, no longer updated as of June 1, 2026. Current questions: The Fiscal Lab.

 Points of Order

 The Byrd rule is not self-enforcing.
 A Senator must raise the point of order.
 The Byrd Rule may be waived by a three-fifths vote (60) of the Senate.
 This means that a provision that violates the Byrd Rule can be enacted via reconciliation if it has sufficient support in the Senate.
+A Byrd Rule point of order is surgical, meaning it only strikes the offending provision.
+The Senate’s Presiding Officer rules on points of order.
+The Presiding Officer receives advice from the Senate Parliamentarian, who reviews established precedents.
+Senate precedents are set by a vote of the Senate or a ruling by the Presiding Officer.

 The “Merely Incidental” Test

+The Byrd Rule point of order against a provision that “produces changes in outlays or revenues which are merely incidental to the non-budgetary components of the provision” is a subject of controversy and consternation.
+The terms “merely incidental” and “non-budgetary components” are not defined in the Byrd Rule itself.
+Understanding of the Rule has evolved under the Senate’s precedents and remains a question of judgement by the Presiding Officer.
+The Senate Parliamentarian has provided guidance that a key question is whether the proposal “is a policy change that substantially outweighs the budgetary impact of that change.”
 Just because a provision has a budgetary impact does not insulate it from violating the merely incidental test.
 In fact, proposals that would have significant fiscal impacts have been deemed to violate the merely incidental test, including large-scale legalization of immigrants and an increase in the federal minimum wage.

 History of the Byrd Rule

+The Byrd Rule is named after former Senate Majority Leader Robert Byrd (D-WV).
 The Byrd Rule was first adopted by the Senate in 1985 after reconciliation bills began to include policies outside of the budgetary issues on which the process was intended to focus.
 For example, President Reagan signed into law reconciliation legislation that eliminated and reduced burdensome regulations, such as a ban on natural gas power plants and building energy performance standards.
+The Byrd Rule was later codified as Section 313 of the Congressional Budget Act in 1990.

-Brittany Madni Headshot
+Brittany A. Madni

 Executive Vice President